 2019 Tillman Scholar

-Realizing the trajectory of his life was pointed downwards, Jabulani knew he had to find a way out.
+Becoming increasingly dissatisfied with the lack of productive paths presented by his environment, Jabulani knew he had to find a way out.
 On the heels of being expelled from school, he decided to join the Army as an infantryman, where his life began to change.

 Seeing the significant difference the military made in his life, Jabulani looked to make a difference of his own.
-He tutored and advised students at his local community college, as well as in his hometown.
-His intent was sound, but he soon realized they shared the same issues he once endured: hunger, neglect and abuse.
-“The problem was much deeper than educational deficiencies,” he thought.
-He would have to seek a larger platform to help these promising teenagers who faced such debilitating obstacles.
+He tutored and advised students at his local community college, and mentored the youth in his hometown.
+His intent was sound, but he soon realized they were being negatively impacted by the same socioeconomic factors that he once was.
+He would have to seek a larger platform to investigate and improve racial disparities in education.

-Though there are many options for taking action, he decided his next step was a college education.
-Obtaining a liberal arts degree will give him the breadth of knowledge necessary to ensure all people, regardless of their culture, color or class, are granted equitable opportunities.
+Remembering how his family, with its many military veterans, was once denied the privilege, Jabulani decided he would attend college.
+Reading the humanities will give him the breadth of knowledge necessary to ensure all children, regardless of their culture, color, or class, are granted equitable opportunities.